teutzue/LSD-Report/README.md

 **Website**

 In the website users should be able to view stories and interact with stories by creating them, commenting on them and modifying the &quot;point&quot; system by giving or reducing a &quot;point&quot;.
 The website is centered around stories posted by users.
 This system is a replica of &quot;Hacker News&quot; by Y Combinator.
-Users who are not registered are simply able to read stories and register themselves meanwhile registered users are able to upvote/downvote a story as well as create stories, view other user&#39;s past interactions on the website as well as see their own.
+Users who are not registered are simply able to read stories and register themselves meanwhile registered users are able to upvote/downvote a story as well as create stories, view other user's past interactions on the website as well as see their own.
 A registered user is also able to comment on existing stories

 **Functional Requirements**